Help us to improve services for autistic people in south east London

 • how we address these gaps to ensure autistic residents of South East London get their needs met

-We have recruited two lived experience members to actively participate on our working group.
+We also recruited two lived experience members to actively participate in our working group.

 Key findings: